Chief Scientist, Managing Partner at Invector Labs. CTO at IntoTheBlock. Angel Investor, Writer, Boa

 While the first element is common in other type of public market exchanges, the latter is very unique to crypto.
 If anything, monitoring the blockchain footprint of exchanges has some similarities with the analytic techniques that are often used in dark pools to track the activity of individual investors.
 Combining order book and blockchain analytics provide an incredible source of intelligence about the behavior of crypto exchanges.
 Before we get into specific metrics or indicators, let’s do a quick recap about the architecture of centralized crypto exchanges.

-, we’ve discussed some of the internals components of the architecture of centralized crypto exchanges.
+In previous posts, we’ve discussed some of the internals components of the architecture of centralized crypto exchanges.
 In essence, there are four key components that are relevant in the behavior of centralized crypto exchanges:

 · Hot Wallets: Hot wallets are typically the main interaction point between external parties and an exchange.
 Exchanges use this type of wallets to make an asset available to trade.